 To calculate net carbs for keto, take a food’s total carbs and subtract:

 - Fiber, a type of carbohydrate from plants that the human digestive system can’t process.
-Your body doesn’t have the enzymes to break down fiber, so it passes through your digestion unchanged.
+Your body doesn’t have the enzymes to break down dietary fiber, so it passes through your digestion unchanged.
 That means, for keto at least, it has zero net carbs and zero calories.

 - Sugar alcohols like xylitol and erythritol.
 Sugar alcohols taste sweet, but their molecular structure is slightly different from that of sugar molecules, which leaves a lot of sugar alcohols either partially or entirely indigestible by humans.

 Note that certain sugar alcohols do impact your blood sugar, and you should factor them into your keto carb count if you eat a large amount.
 For details, see the “How to calculate net carbs (including sugar alcohols)” section below.

 Carbs are fine in moderation.
 In fact, most people do better with some carbs, which is why Bulletproof suggests a cyclical keto diet with one carb refeed day a week.
 Excess carbs, however, and especially refined carbs like starches and sugars, may: